freeCodeCamp/guide/src/pages/html/lists/index.md

 ## Lists
 Lists are used to display items.
 There are 3 types of lists.

-#### Unordered and ordered lists
+#### Ordered and Unordered lists
 Ordered lists are another word for numbered lists.
 You create an ordered list using the `<ol>` tag.
-Ordered lists are another word for bulleted lists.
+Unordered lists are another word for bulleted lists.
 You create an unordered list using the `<ul>` tag.

 Within the `<ol>` or `<ul>` tags, you need to put the items in the list.
 You add them using a `<li>` tag.
 Here is an example of an unordered list with items:
 ```HTML